Blue Light and Your Eyes

 What is blue light?

 Eye strain caused by exposure to blue light is often temporary; taking a break from using your computer will often relieve the discomfort.
-But if not dealt with digital eye strain may cause permanent damage to the eye's retina.
+But if not dealt with digital eye strain may cause longer lasting problems.
 And besides it is not always possible to take a break from using a computer screen, particularly if your job requires one.

 How can I protect my eyes from blue light?